 - Open sessions are held frequently.
-We have celebrations at the end of each of the units and these provide an opportunity for teachers to interact with the parents. - Additional meetings are held throughout the year as requested by either the parent or teacher.

-Teachers communicate with parents via notes, emails, phone calls, and most importantly, ManageBac messages.
+We have a unit celebration each semester and these provide an opportunity for teachers to interact with the parents. - Additional meetings are held throughout the year as requested by either the parent or teacher. - Teachers communicate with parents via notes, emails, phone calls, and most importantly, ManageBac messages.